hrr47-sdc8-webber/similar-restaurants-service/README.md

-# Zigat.com similar restaurants module
+# Re:View similar restaurants module
 > This module shows similar restaurants to the one displayed on a page by category and neighborhood.
 It's rendered at the bottom of the page above the footer.

 ## Related Projects